 Apples are high in fiber, and one medium apple has about 4.4 grams of fiber!
 The dietary fiber comes from insoluble and soluble fiber and promotes healthy digestion and a feeling of fullness.
 And because apples are high in fiber and low in calories, they make a great snack if you want to lose or maintain your weight.
 And maintaining a healthy weight prevents many diseases such as diabetes, heart disease, and some cancers.

 3. Fruit salad

 Fruit salad is great for a clean eating snack when you want a variety of flavors and fruits.
 Combine any fruits you like!
-I love a mix of melon, berries, and grapes.
-A mix of fruit will provide a variety of nutrients, is high in fiber, and makes a great snack on a hot day because it is hydrating due to the high amount of water.
+For example, I love a mix of melon, berries, and grapes.
+A blend of fruit will provide a variety of nutrients, is high in fiber, and makes a great snack on a hot day because it is hydrating due to the high amount of water.

 4. Fresh strawberries

 Strawberries make another excellent choice for a clean eating snack because they are an excellent source of vitamin C and manganese.
 They also have antioxidants that are beneficial for heart health and controlling blood sugars.
 One cup of sliced strawberries is only 54 calories, 3.3 grams of fiber, and has 162% RDI for vitamin C!